KiddoVille/KiddoVille-UI_UX/README.md

-# KidsCare - Daycare Management System
+# KiddoVille - Daycare Management System

 ## Overview

-KidsCare is a comprehensive daycare management system designed to streamline operations for daycare centers.
+KiddoVille is a comprehensive daycare management system designed to streamline operations for daycare centers.
 The system connects parents, teachers, maids, management, receptionists, and doctors through a user-friendly interface that manages registrations, reservations, payments, activities, and communications.

 ## Core Features